Gibson ES-355: Specifications

-The top and back of the guitar was fitted with maple.
-The neck was mahogany and the tuners were either Grover Rotomatic or Kluson 'waffleback'.
-The top of the guitar featured two F Holes, and a center block to limit feedback that was often experienced with hollow guitars.
-The 355 shipped with two humbucker pickups.
+The top and back of the guitar is a laminate of maple and poplar, with a solid maple center block running from the neck to the bottom rim of the guitar.
+The neck is mahogany, and beginning in 1972, three piece maple.
+The tuners were either Grover Rotomatic, Kluson 'waffleback', or later in the 1970s, Schaller.
+The top of the guitar featured two F-holes, and the maple center block to limit feedback that was often experienced with hollow guitars.
+The 355 was made with two humbucker pickups.
+PAF in the 50s, Patent # later in the 60s, and T-Top pickups in the 1970s.
 Another extremely rare version of the 355 is the ES-355TDN; which has a natural or blonde finish.